Academic Transformation FAQs

 • Developing greater consistency in practices and policies across academic units to support efficiency, flexibility and collaboration.

-The two-year UACAS process resulted in a framework for Drexel’s academic transformation; working groups are in the process of being formed to design the specific implementations of the transformation, while also engaging stakeholders at all levels and identifying necessary supports.
+The two-year UACAS process resulted in a framework for Drexel’s academic transformation; various groups will now lead the design and specific implementations of the transformation, while also engaging stakeholders at all levels and identifying necessary supports.

 The world today demands more from higher education.
 With an experiential academic model that meets this world demand, Drexel University is undergoing an academic transformation that will allow us to align our distinguishing strengths, academic structure and strategies with our mission to advance societal solutions and an experiential education of the highest quality.